 - Security should be provided as needed.

-- No transfer or sale of data (in particular, to conference sponsors) without express, prior, case-by-case approval.
+- No transfer or sale of my data (in particular, to conference sponsors) without express, prior, case-by-case approval.

 Gender neutral and accessible bathrooms